NICU grads say going back as important as ‘breaking out’

 “So many times I wanted to reach out to other moms and dads in the NICU, but it’s hard to know when it’s OK to ask how things are going,” Cristina said.
 “You’re always on edge because the babies are so fragile.
 You want to console them but wonder if you have the right things to say.”

 Adam and Cristina volunteer in the NICU today and attend the annual reunion to stay connected to past and present families.

 “No one has to feel like they are going through it alone,” said Adam.
 “Families need support from us but nurses and other NICU staff do too.
 We do what we can to offer support and reassurance that they are doing an amazing job.”

-The Carle NICU Reunion will be August 24 from 10 a.m. – 1 p.m. at First Christian Church in Champaign.
-For more information, please email email@example.com.
-Supported by the Carle Center for Philanthropy, the upcoming NICU reunion offers moms like Cristina a chance to celebrate successes and recall those challenging times too.
+The annual Carle NICU Reunion, supported by the Carle Center for Philanthropy, offers moms like Cristina a chance to celebrate successes and recall those challenging times too.